jonahsnider/convert/docs/convert.api.md

 //
 // dist/typings/src/types/converter.d.ts:12:5 - (ae-incompatible-release-tags) The symbol "quantity" is marked as @public, but its signature references "_LiteralToPrimitive" which is marked as @internal
 // dist/typings/src/types/converter.d.ts:25:5 - (ae-incompatible-release-tags) The symbol "toString" is marked as @public, but its signature references "_LiteralToPrimitive" which is marked as @internal
+// dist/typings/src/types/converter.d.ts:39:5 - (ae-incompatible-release-tags) The symbol "to" is marked as @public, but its signature references "_LiteralToPrimitive" which is marked as @internal

 // (No @packageDocumentation comment for this package)